KNg-02/VITAL-Document-Data-Analysis/README.md

 </p>

 **3: Key Recommendations**
 * Woah!
-Don't forget to update stuff below!
+Don't forget to swap Vendor D around!

 <p>It was decided to start with a line graph to display the trend of document management across 2017 - 2022, allowing us to immediately get a top-level overview of the amount of work complete against received ones over the five years across six categories, and then proceed through fixing given year(s) of note.</p>